 Working Papers:

-Abstract: Using data on the Spanish firm-level production network we show that firms learn about international trade opportunities and related business know-how from their production network peers.
-Our identification strategy leverages the panel structure of the data, import origin variation, and network structure.
-We find evidence of both upstream and downstream network effects, even after accounting for sectoral and geographical spillovers.
-Larger firms are better at absorbing valuable information but worse at disseminating it.
-Connections with geographically distant firms provide more useful information to start importing.
+Abstract: Using administrative data on the universe of inter-firm transactions in Spain, we show that firms learn to import from their domestic suppliers and customers.
+Our identification strategy exploits the panel structure of the data, the firm-time variation across import origins, and the network structure.
+We find evidence of both upstream and downstream network effects, even after accounting for sectoral and spatial spillovers.
+We estimate that an increase of 10 percentage points in the share of suppliers (customers) that are importing from a given region increases the probability of starting to import from that region by 10.7 % (19.2 %).
+Connections with geographically distant domestic firms provide more useful information to start importing.
+Larger firms are more responsive to this information but less likely to disseminate it.

 Promotion through Connections: Favors or Information?
 (2024)(with Yann Bramoullé) [revise & resubmit]